Practical guide for Indian buyers and sellers

 Keep records of all conversations, receipts, and agreements.
 If a dispute arises, documentation is your strongest asset.

-How escrow makes online transactions safe
+How payment protection makes online transactions safe

 Buyer is protected